 Consider Your Interior

-Your coffee shop’s interior is a critical part of the experience.
+It’s not enough to serve the best coffee in town; your coffee shop’s interior is a critical part of the overall experience.
 Consider the practical aspects of the interior, as well as how the space creates an atmosphere that will attract customers.

 - How many tables can you fit in?
 Is there enough room to reach your sales targets?